nss-day-cohort-35/capstone-details/README.md

            * What problem does your capstone address?
            * User Focused Goals
            * Your Goals
          * Describe any technology needed.
          * List API's
          * Define **MVP**
             * Outline the features
             * Specifications
             * Functionality
          * Define Stretch Goals
             * List individual features
          * Create an ERD

 ## Share all of the following with the instruction team
    1. Proposal
    1. Github Repo
    1. Add ERD to your project `README.md`.
    1. Plan/outline the components your project will need.
 Show the data relationship (props and state).
 Add to your project `README.md`.
    1. Mock-ups - hand draw or use a tool like https://moqups.com/ or google docs.
+Add to your project `README.md`

 ### Cool and Helpful Stuff